Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Abstract

 \section{Abstract}

-We show that many natural two-dimensional packing problems are algorithmically equivalent to finding real roots of multivariate polynomials.
-A two-dimensional packing problem is defined by the type of pieces, containers, and motions that are allowed.
-The aim is to decide if a given set of pieces can be placed inside a given container.
-The pieces must be placed so that in the resulting placement, they are pairwise interior-disjoint, and only motions of the allowed type can be used to move them there.
-We establish a framework which enables us to show that for many combinations of allowed pieces, containers, and motions, the resulting problem is $\ER$-complete.
+The aim in packing problems is to decide if a given set of pieces can be placed inside a given container.
+A packing problem is defined by the types of pieces and containers to be handled, and the motions that are allowed to move the pieces.
+The pieces must be placed so that in the resulting placement, they are pairwise interior-disjoint.
+We establish a framework which enables us to show that for many combinations of allowed pieces, containers and motions, the resulting problem is $\ER$-complete.
 This means that the problem is equivalent (under polynomial time reductions) to deciding whether a given system of polynomial equations and inequalities with integer coefficients has a real solution.

 We consider packing problems where only translations are allowed as the motions, and problems where arbitrary rigid motions are allowed, i.e., both translations and rotations.
-When rotations are allowed, we show that the following combinations of allowed pieces and containers result in $\ER$-complete problems: \begin{itemize} \item simple polygons, each of which has at most $8$ corners, into a square,
+When rotations are allowed, we show that it is an $\ER$-complete problem to decide if a set of convex polygons, each of which has at most $7$ corners, can be packed into a square.